garrandall/popular-music-data/tracks/ny-you-got-me-dancing-andrea-true-connection.md

 You need a place to show to win
 You'd still be waiting for me at the airport
 While my ship was coming in
-And N.Y. you're taking me dancing....
+And N.Y. you're taking me dancing...

 So "don't you beware, don't you beware"
 Keep on dancing